sagemath/sagewiki_to_gh-2022-10-10/MirrorNetwork.md

 }}}
 calls the rsync_sagemath script every time the minutes in the computer clock are "00".
 Something like "{{{0 */2 * * * }}}" does it every second hour when the minutes are "00", "{{{0 1,9,19 * * * }}}" at full hours 1am, 9am and 7pm, ...
 Read the [[http://linux.die.net/man/1/crontab|man page]] for more information.
 The part after that just says that errors should be written into a specific file and everything else should be written nowhere.

+Beware, there *has* to be a <newline> at the end of the file, not just the crontab line.

 A nice addition would be to write the output of the rsync task to a temporary file that is copied into the mirror as a hidden file.
 Then, the operators of the master server can check, if there were problems with that mirror server!

 === flock ===